matyasbohacek/meme-detection/README.md

 # Meme detection

-A machine learning model trained to classify memes and photos from images

-# Meme detection

 Machine learning model trained to classify memes from images.
 The model has been trained on a dataset of several thousand annotated images and can label an image as either `meme` or `photo`.

 It is also very lightweight and can be used for multiple use-cases.